 I finished up my Masters back in St Andrews working in the MacKenzie group doing magnetometry on trilayer strontium ruthenate where I got the thesis prize and class medal.
 At that point I was pretty set on doing a PhD and I made the excellent decision to go back to Switzerland, this time to the University of Geneva.
 My time in Geneva was incredibly important.
 I was welcomed into the Triscone group and learned so much about the art and science of growing beautiful heterostructures.
 My PhD thesis, which was awarded a Springer thesis prize, focused on heterostructures of lanthanum nickelate, a correlated metal.
 It involved a lot of samples, a lot of beamtimes and a lot of hard work!

-Outside of the lab I am a devoted cat-mother to Oliver, runner, trekker and wannabe circus acrobat.
+Outside of the lab I am a devoted cat-mother to Oliver and amateur acrobat.
+I enjoy walking, kayaking and sleeping outdoors.